cwells/wordfreq.jl/README.md

 Coding challenge in Julia.
 Count how many times phrases occur in arbitrary text.

-I should have named it `PhraseFreq` but it's too late now.
+I should have named it "PhraseFreq" but I suppose it's too late now.

 ```julia
 julia> using WordFreq